 The study of multidisciplinary treatment procedures.
 Insight in multidisciplinary approaches in the treatment of cleft lip and palate patients comprises indication, timing, and application of multidisciplinary treatment of cleft patients and specific of orthodontic treatment in cleft patients.
 Knowledge of orthodontic-surgical treatment comprises indication and application of combined orthodontic-surgical treatment, specific aspects of orthodontic treatment in patients requiring orthognathic surgery.
-Knowledge of orthodontic-periodontal treatment comprises indication and contra-indication of orthodontic treatment in periodontally compromised dentition and contribution of orthodontic treatment to periodontal patients.
-Knowledge of orthodontic-restorative treatment comprises indication and application of combined orthodontic-restorative treatment, specific aspects of orthodontic treatment in combined orthodontic-restorative patient care.
-Knowledge of adult orthodontics comprises indication and specific aspects of orthodontic treatment of adults in collaboration with general practitioners.
+Knowledge of orthodontic-periodontal treatment comprises indication and contra-indication of orthodontic treatment in periodontal patients, specific aspects of orthodontic treatment in periodontally compromised dentition and contribution of orthodontic treatment to periodontal patients.
+Knowledge of orthodontic-restorative treatment comprises indication and application of combined orthodontic-restorative patient care.
+Knowledge of adult orthodontics comprises indication and specific aspects of orthodontic treatment in collaboration with general practitioners.
 Knowledge with craniomandibular dysfunction comprises etiology, various treatment procedures, indication and contra-indication for orthodontic treatment in these patients.